rathaumons/pyppbox/GETSTARTED.md

     - On Windows -> `test_gpu.cmd`
     - On Linux -> `python test_gpu.py`
   - If there is no error, then you are all good and ready to go.
-  - For OpenCV, the official `opencv-contrib-python` (No GPU support) is set in the `pippackages_cuda.txt` file.
+  - For OpenCV, the official `opencv-contrib-python` (No GPU support) is set in the `requirements.txt` file.
 If you need GPU support, check our [`pyppbox-opencv`](https://github.com/rathaumons/opencv-for-pyppbox) or build one from source by yourself.

 * ⚠️ ***Notes:***
-  - For CPU-Only, Torchreid does not work on CPU -> `pyppbox-torchreid` is excluded from `pippackages_cpu.txt`.
   - For CPU-Only, YOLO Ultralytics uses GPU by default, you must set `cpu` as string for the parameter `device` in its configuration.
   - For GPU on Windows, [Tensorflow 2.11+ no long provides native GPU support](https://www.tensorflow.org/install/pip#windows-native).